UVA and PUVA

 - Wrinkling, PUVA freckling, xerosis, telangiectasia, elastosis, white macules, skin atrophy, cataracts

-- Risk of SCC is greater if >200 treatments, especially for skin type 1 & 2 and if there are other predisposing factors such as excessive sun exposure
+- Risk of SCC is greater if >200 treatments, especially for skin type 1 and 2 and if there are other predisposing factors such as excessive sun exposure

 - Genital skin cancer risk is alarming (x286): always shield genitalia.